dgraph-io/dgraph/wiki/content/query-language/index.md

 - `name@en:pl:.` => Look for `en`, then `pl`, then untagged, then any language.

-{{% notice "note" %}}In functions, a preference list is not allowed.
-A string edge without a language tag means apply function to all languages, while a single language tag means apply to only the given language.
-Language lists and `.` notation is not supported.{{% /notice %}}
+{{% notice "note" %}}In functions, language lists and `.` notation are not allowed.
+In functions, a string edge without a language tag means apply function to all languages, while a single language tag means apply to only the given language.{{% /notice %}}

-Query Example: Some of Bollywood actor Farhan Akhtar's movies have a name stored in Russian as well as Hindi and English, others do not.
+Query Example: Some of Bollywood director and actor Farhan Akhtar's movies have a name stored in Russian as well as Hindi and English, others do not.

 {{< runnable >}}
 {